rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 Despite being primarily a Text User Interface (TUI) program, Vim is quite complex and has literally thousands of commands.
 One does not have to know all of them to be a productive Vim user.
-Furthermore, Vim has an extensive ecosystem of plugins, to the exent that Vim can be extended almost into quite complex IDE.
+Furthermore, Vim has an extensive ecosystem of plugins, to the extent that Vim can be extended almost into quite complex IDE.
 We will not be getting much into that, as the current objective is to learn the common denominator of Vim usage and develop a skill in using Vim in it's pure form, so that if you connect via SSH into some remote Linux/Unix server for the first time you would know exactly how to do text editing there.

+There are three primary modes in Vim.
+In normal (command) mode Vim accepts commands.
+In insert mode it let's you type and edit text.
+In visual mode it allows the user to visually highlight text and do some bulk editing operations.

-So let's get started.
+So let us get started.
 As you launch Vim, you will be in normal mode by default, until you switch to some other mode.
 The following things are applicable in the normal mode.

 Normal mode commands